-6.67 If the Independent Examination is favourable, the Neighbourhood Plan will be subject to a referendum, organised by Dorset Council.
-If more than 50% of those who vote agree with the Neighbourhood Plan, then it will be 'made'.
-Once made, the Alderholt Neighbourhood Plan will become part of the Development Plan for the Alderholt.
+- 6.72 The Neighbourhood Plan and Environmental Report are being submitted to Dorset Council for their consideration.
+Dorset Council will consider whether the plan is suitable to go forward to Independent Examination in terms of the Neighbourhood Plan meeting legal requirements and its compatibility with the local planning framework of Dorset. - 6.73 If the subsequent Independent Examination is favourable, the Alderholt Neighbourhood Plan will be subject to a referendum, organised by Dorset Council.
+If more than 50% of those who vote agree with the Neighbourhood Plan, then the Neighbourhood Plan will be 'made'.
+Once made, the Neighbourhood Plan will become part of the Development Plan for Alderholt.